Hons.B.Sc., Human Biology; M.Sc., Physiology (University of Toronto)

 RESEARCH INTERNSHIP OPPORTUNITIES

-We are looking for highly motivated interns who love to work with children and teenagers to join our projects in 2017-2018.
-Interns will be involved in at least two projects: 1) a study on parent-child reading among preschoolers; and 2) Chinese oral language development among ethnic minority students.
+We are looking for highly motivated interns who love to work with children and teenagers to join our projects in 2018-2019.
+Interns will be involved in at least two projects: 1) a study on parent-child reading among preschoolers; and 2) school-based intervention for students with ADHD.

 Interns will help with data collection in kindergartens, primary and/or secondary schools.
 They may also be engaged in other tasks such as preparation of materials and data entry.
 Interns are expected to spend at least one day per week (preferably no less than 10-12 hours per week) on the project.